 When searching for your next opportunity within Med Comms, it’s imperative you get all the support and advice you require.
-Katie Goulbourn, who specialises in Medical Writing and Editorial roles at Carrot Recruitment, takes a look at the benefits of using a recruitment agency when considering a career move.
+Here, we take a look at the benefits of using a recruitment agency when considering a career move.

 So many options, where do you start?

 With over 100 Medical Communications agencies in the UK, starting a job search can seem a daunting prospect regardless of how many career changes you have made in the past.
 Which agencies should you apply to?
 Which is the best match for you?
 Who will be most interested in your background?
 Should I apply to one agency at a time?
 Should I send my CV to multiple and see who responds?
 The agency I’m interested in doesn’t have any vacancies on their website, does that mean they aren’t recruiting?